postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

     <img alt="Azure API Management setup" src="https://assets.postman.com/postman-docs/azure-apim-setup-v9-17.jpg" width="518"/>

-1. If you want, you can choose to import a schema from Azure API Management:
+1. If you want, you can choose to import a definition from Azure API Management:

-    * To import a schema, select the **Schema type** (OpenAPI 2.0 or OpenAPI 3.0).
-Then select the **Azure service** to import the schema from and select **Import**. _Importing a schema will replace your current API schema or add a new schema if one doesn't exist._
+    * To import a definition, select the **Schema type** (OpenAPI 2.0 or OpenAPI 3.0).
+Then select the **Azure service** to import the definition from and select **Import**. _Importing a definition will replace your current API definition or add a new definition if one doesn't exist._
-    * If you don't want to import a schema, select **Maybe later**.
-You can [import a schema](#importing-a-schema-from-azure) at any time after connecting to Azure API Management.
+    * If you don't want to import a definition, select **Maybe later**.
+You can [import a definition](#importing-a-definition-from-azure) at any time after connecting to Azure API Management.

     <img alt="Azure API Management setup" src="https://assets.postman.com/postman-docs/azure-apim-setup-import-v9-16.jpg" width="518px"/>